gregorycrane/CrosbySchaeffer2.0/chaps/lesson06.md

 1 With an expression like this ἄνθρωποι is implied.
 2 This is our fourth use of the dative.
 What were the other three?

+Automatically extracted examples of the dative of possession in the Anabasis are available [here](https://github.com/gregorycrane/CrosbySchaeffer2.0/blob/main/chaps/vocpassages/datposs.md).